nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   <img src="images/user-guide/bmi-query-result.png">
 </p>

-### 1.3 Update weight, height and ideal weight
+### 1.3 Update user information

-We recommend updating your height and weight whenever you can.
-This aids your personal progress tracking and ensures that your information and BMI is always up-to-date.
+From time to time, we may have lost or gained weight following our diet plan.
+This allows you to update your information to reflect those changes.

 **Command Format:** `bmi_update g/GENDER a/AGE h/HEIGHT(CM) w/WEIGHT(KG) i/IDEAL_WEIGHT(KG)`